 This list is not exhaustive and is regularly updated.

 - Stilletos, fur coats, evening dresses, expensive jewellery, heavy-duty make-up More at “Don’t forget your Fur Coat!”

 - A sense of entitlement, unrealistic expectations, bad manners, intolerance and impatience

 - Brand new walking shoes with thin cotton socks

-To keep up with the latest happenings here at Esprit Meraki, last-minute offers and early-bird discounts, you can subscribe to my retreat mailing list by clicking below to receive the 25-page Make Your Next Retreat Your Best Retreat Ever Workbook.
-And if you’re looking for a body-mind reboot retreat in the south of France, explore the different Meraki Retreats options.
+To keep up with the latest happenings here at Esprit Meraki, last-minute offers and early-bird discounts, you can subscribe to my retreat mailing list by clicking below to receive the Top Ten Tips to Make Your Next Retreat Your Best Retreat Ever e-guide.